Australian Animals

 Australian Snakes

 Snakes are found all over Australia.
-There are about 140 species of land snakes in Australia.
+There are about

 About 100 snakes in Australia are venomous, of these 12 are more likely to be life threatening if you are bitten.
 A venomous snake is a snake that uses modified saliva, venom, delivered through fangs in its mouth, to immobilize or kill its prey.
 The deadliest snakes found in Australia include Brown Snakes, Death Adders, Red-bellied Black Snakes, Taipan Snakes, Copperheads, and Tiger Snakes.